Growing your own seedlings is a fantastic gardening skill to learn!

 Before Transplanting Seedlings from Trays

 Before transplanting your little seedlings into larger pots, one thing to look for is plant vigor.
 Because you likely won’t need all the seedlings you sprouted (you can eat them as microgreens or compost them) checking them over to see which ones grew the fastest, strongest and look the healthiest ensures a better likelihood of a healthy transplant later down the road.

 Keep in mind crowding will also reduce how large a seedling can get because of root, space and nutrient competition.
 Once you’ve sorted through your seedlings and have counted how many you we’re planning on having in your garden you can begin re-potting them.

 I glance over the plants for vigor before scooping them out and do a few at a time rather than having 14 seedlings out of the soil.

 After sorting through your seedlings and checking which ones are the healthiest you’re ready to move them into larger pots.
-Make sure you dis-infect your seeding trays and pots first.
-After they are clean get them ready and fill them half-full with seed starter soil, at this stage I also add a sprinkling or worm castings in the centre.
+Make sure you disinfect your seeding trays and pots first.
+After they are clean get them ready and fill them half-full with seed starter soil, at this stage I also add a sprinkling or worm castings in the center.

 Keeping adequate light source and a fan to mimic wind will help create stronger plants with thicker stems.